Imagine for a moment a world without images, photos, videos, without visual content. Ugh! Emptiness. How could a human live like that?

 Avoid Attaching Files

-Avoid attachments as much as possible.
-High-quality images or videos weigh a lot and the large size of the letter or its suspicious content will immediately bring you into the spam folder by any email client.
+Avoid sending images as attachments as much as possible.
+High-quality images or videos take up a lot of memory space and the large size of your email or its suspicious content will immediately bring your message into a recipient’s spam folder.
 But you can not sacrifice quality in this case.
 Find out how to compress a video quickly in this tutorial.

-If you need to add heavy files, series of pictures, or videos to a press release be sure to use the links.
-Materials can be uploaded to Google Drive or file hosting services, for example, Dropbox or WeTransfer and others.
-And just share the link in your email!
+If you need to add high-resolution files, a series of pictures or videos to a press release, be sure to use links to where these can be downloaded.
+Materials can be uploaded to Google Drive or file-hosting services (such as Dropbox or WeTransfer).
+And then just share the link for your image content in your email!

 Consider the Type of the Edition